 Seemingly, President Trump is arguing for a new era of protectionism.
 I say seemingly, because there is a lack of consistency in his statements and some of those he has appointed.

-In the following pages, after describing briefly the scope for action of the President, I suggest how countries, such as China could and should respond.
+In “Rethinking Globalization in the Trump Era: US-China Relations“, after describing briefly the scope for action of the President, I suggest how countries, such as China could and should respond.